Eastern Bloc: Terminology

 The term Eastern Bloc was often used interchangeably with the term Second World.
 This broadest usage of the term would include not only Maoist China and Cambodia, but also short-lived Soviet satellites such as the Second East Turkestan Republic (1944–1949), the People's Republic of Azerbaijan (1945–1946) and the Republic of Mahabad (1946), as well as the Marxist–Leninist states straddling the Second and Third Worlds before the end of the Cold War: the People's Democratic Republic of Yemen (from 1967), the People's Republic of the Congo (from 1969), the People's Republic of Benin, the People's Republic of Angola and People's Republic of Mozambique from 1975, the People's Revolutionary Government of Grenada from 1979 to 1983, the Derg/People's Democratic Republic of Ethiopia from 1974, and the Somali Democratic Republic from 1969 until the Ogaden War in 1977.
-Although not Marxist–Leninist, leadership of Ba'athist Syria officially regarded their countries as part of the Socialist Bloc and established a close economic, military alliance with the Soviet Union.
+Although not Marxist–Leninist, leadership of Ba'athist Syria officially regarded their country as part of the Socialist Bloc and established a close economic, military alliance with the Soviet Union.

 Many states were accused by the Western Bloc of being in the Eastern Bloc when they were part of the Non-Aligned Movement.
 The most limited definition of the Eastern Bloc would only include the Warsaw Pact states and the Mongolian People's Republic as former satellite states most dominated by the Soviet Union.
 Cuba's defiance of complete Soviet control was noteworthy enough that Cuba was sometimes excluded as a satellite state altogether, as it sometimes intervened in other Third World countries even when the Soviet Union opposed this.

 Post-1991 usage of the term "Eastern Bloc" may be more limited in referring to the states forming the Warsaw Pact (1955–1991) and Mongolia (1924–1991), which are no longer communist states.
 Sometimes they are more generally referred to as "the countries of Eastern Europe under communism", excluding Mongolia, but including Yugoslavia and Albania which had both split with the Soviet Union by the 1960s.

 Even though Yugoslavia was a socialist country, it was not a member of the Comecon or the Warsaw Pact.
 Parting with the USSR in 1948, Yugoslavia did not belong to the East, but it also did not belong to the West because of its socialist system and its status as a founding member of the Non-Aligned Movement.
 However, some sources consider Yugoslavia to be a member of the Eastern Bloc.
 Others consider Yugoslavia not to be a member after it broke with Soviet policy in the 1948 Tito–Stalin split.